RichCaloggero/audio-components/README.md

 - ui-number
 - ui-boolean

+The currently implemented automation element is "audio-control", which modifies specified parameters of it's parent element based on mathematical functions in the time domain.
+The free variable "t" is the current time stored in the webaudio context node which contains the graph.

 The currently implemented composed elements are:
 - audio-reverb (based on convolver and a set of public domain impulses), and a couple gain elements
+- audio-xtc (crosstalk cancelation network implemented mostly in audio-components html)

 ## declarative rather than imperative

+The graph is created declaratively based on the given html; no javascript is required.
 We wrap everything inside an audio-context element.
 This corresponds directly to web audio's context node.
-The graph is created declaratively based on the given html; no javascript is required.

 For instance, here is a simple webaudio graph which takes an audio signal from a file and pipes it through a gain node such that volume can be adjusted, and out to the audio out (typically the computer's standard audio outs):